hashicorp/nomad/ui/nomad-ui-new-endpoint-property.md

 ## Today's goals:
 - talk through passing data from an endpoint through to the user
-- dive a little deeper into Ember models, adapters, and serializers
+- dive a little deeper into Ember models and serializers

 ---